simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 **Power Delivery**: USB Type-C also supports power delivery, which means that it can deliver higher power levels to charge devices faster.
 It can also be used to power devices such as laptops and monitors.

-**Compatibility**: USB Type-C is compatible with a wide range of devices, including smartphones, tablets, laptops, and peripherals.
+**Compatibility**: USB Type-C is compatible with many devices, including smartphones, tablets, laptops, and peripherals.
 It has become the standard connector for many new devices, ensuring compatibility and ease of use.

 To summarize, USB Type-C is a versatile and powerful connector that offers a reversible design, increased data transfer speeds, power delivery capabilities, and wide compatibility with various devices.